Contents

 Heat Loss in Cold Seasons.

-In winter, heat acquired during the day is lost in the evening through the skylight.
-One research study shows that at night, a skylight loses 32.4 btu per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
-That means that skylights lose close to 40% more heat than windows.
+In winter season, heat gained during the day is lost in the evening through the skylight.
+One study shows that in the evening, a skylight loses 32.4 btu per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
+That means that skylights lose near 40% more heat than windows.

 Excessive Light.